Alifereti Dere

-Alifereti Dere (born 29 September 1961) is a Fijian former rugby union footballer and coach.
+Alifereti Dere (29 September 1961 – February 2026) was a Fijian rugby union footballer and coach.
 He played as a flanker.
 Along with fellow Fijian rugby players Mesake Rasari, Niko Baleiverata, Fili Seru, Kinivuwai Ratuvio, Pita Naruma, Etuate Gusuivalu, Manasa Bari, Marika Vunibaka and Pauliasi Tabulutu, he gained widespread success in the sport of rugby.
 He played also for the Army Rugby Club, from Suva.

 Career

-His first international cap was against Wales, at Suva, on 31 March 1986.
-Although not taking part to the 1987 Rugby World Cup due to having departed the previous year, due to a tour of duty with Fiji troops in the United Nations' interim force in Lebanon.
-He was also part of the 1991 Rugby World Cup roster, where he played 3 matches.
-His last cap was during the World Cup pool match against Romania, at Brive-La-Gaillarde.
+Dere's first international cap was against Wales, at Suva, on 31 March 1986.
+He did not take part in the 1987 Rugby World Cup, having departed the previous year, for a tour of duty with Fiji troops in the United Nations' interim force in Lebanon.
+He was also part of the 1991 Rugby World Cup roster, where he played three matches.
+His last cap was during the World Cup pool match against Romania, at Brive-la-Gaillarde.
 He also captained Fiji Sevens in the 1990s.